Programme of Study

 NOTE: Admission/re-admission to the University does not necessarily constitute admission/re-admission to the Bachelor of Recreation (Co-operative) programme.

-4) To be considered for direct-entry from high school to the Bachelor of Recreation (Co-operative) programme, students are required to meet the General Admission requirements of Memorial University as outlined in the university calendar.
-Specifically, students must have completed Level III Advanced Math or Level III Academic Math with a grade of at least 70% or Level III Academic Math and scored at least 50% on the Math Skills Inventory.
+4) To be considered for direct entry from high school to the Bachelor of Recreation (Co-operative) programme, students are required to meet the General Admission requirements of Memorial University of Newfoundland as outlined in the University calendar.
+In addition, students must have successfully completed the prerequisites for Mathematics 1090 or Mathematics 1000.

 5) Applicants seeking admission to the Bachelor of Recreation (Co-operative) programme through transfer from within Memorial University of Newfoundland or other accredited post-secondary programmes or institutions must have achieved a minimum overall average of 65% to be considered for admission.
 The applicant is responsible for having official transcripts and other supporting documentation forwarded from the relevant institution(s) to the Office of the Registrar.
 Transfer students from other post-secondary programmes or institutions will be considered for advanced standing as determined by the Admissions Committee of the School.